 The B Impact Assessment – This tool is used to measure a company’s impact on its workers, community, environment, and customers.
 It’s one of the key components used by B Lab to certify B Corporations such as Spring Activator.
 B Corps are businesses that have been verified to meet high standards of impact.

-The Sustainable Development Goals (SDGs) – These goals, released in 2015 by the United Nations, serve as a blueprint for advancing the well-being of people and the planet.
+The Sustainable Development Goals (SDGs) – These goals, released in 2015 by the United Nations, serve as a blueprint for advancing the well-being and sustainability of life on our planet.
 They cover numerous areas such as ending poverty, improving health and education, and preserving biodiversity.
 Each goal is made up of various indicators which businesses can seek to address through their activities.

 SDG Impact Standards for Enterprises – In 2020, the United Nations Development Fund took the SDGs a step further and developed this set of measurable standards for businesses and investors to integrate impact into their decision-making.
 Covering governance, management, transparency, and strategy, these practices provide organizations with a framework to help advance the SDGs.